rohan9kulkarni/rohankulkarni.github.io/content/blog/heidelberg/interview.md

 And that was it.
 I asked them how long it takes for the results to be out.
 They told me that it would be a couple of days.

 ### Other questions I collected from the internet and colleagues.
+- (Internet1) : What is the expected value of $x$ for an electron in vacuum?
+	- $\left<x\right> = 0$ from symmetry
+- (Internet2) : What are spherical harmonics?
+- (Internet3) : What happens to an electron which is excited in an atom and what law is associated with it?
+	- It will decay using Fermi's golden rule.
+-